 Federal sentence reduction for good behavior and cooperation are only one way to get your sentence reduced.
 The extent of a federal prison sentence that must be served is largely up to the judge handling your case.

 What’s the best way to leverage federal sentence reduction programs to your benefit?
 Hire an experienced criminal defense lawyer who knows the law and can help identify legal ways to reduce your sentence.
 With over 100 federal sentencing guidelines to cover, a knowledgeable lawyer may find one or more that apply to your case and advocate for you in court.
 Learning how to get a sentence reduced when you’re facing federal prison time isn’t easy, but it starts with hiring the best criminal defense lawyer for the job.

 When looking for a lawyer, you need to consider their experience, knowledge, and history of getting reduced federal sentences.
 You don’t want to hire someone who is just getting started and may not understand all the nuances of the law.

 Your life is in your hands when it comes to reducing a long criminal sentence.
 Choose wisely when you select a federal criminal defense lawyer.

-Contact the Law Offices of Seth Kretzer today to schedule a consultation.
+Contact the Law Offices of Kretzer and Volberding P.C. today to schedule a consultation.